Ruogu-Sun/Ruogu-Sun.github.io/_pages/about.md

   + Complex Network Theory
   + Statisitcal Inference

 I am passionate about building **robust and interpretable models** to solve real-world managerial and economic problems.
 I also crave **stochastic process model** and **cutting-edge machine/deep learning framework** that enable data-driven approaches in this world.
-As a life-long learner, I aspire to obtain a PhD seat and ultimately embark on a fulfilling career as a higher education educator
+As a life-long learner, I aspire to obtain a PhD seat and ultimately embark on a fulfilling career as a higher education educator.

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 Participated in *4th International Conference on Machine Learning and Intelligent Systems Engineering (MLISE 2024)*